IRS Form 8802 Instructions

 Electronic payment confirmation number

 Just below the two boxes for additional requests and foreign claims is a line for electronic payment confirmation.
-Once you have paid your user fee on the IRS’ electronic payment page, you should receive a confirmation number.
+Once you have paid your user fee charge on the IRS’ electronic payment page, you should receive a confirmation number.
 Enter this number in the provided field.

 Taxpayer information